 Clauses not Containing Normative Material

-The Hydrology phenomenon
+The abstract notion of the Hydrology phenomenon

 The processes governing the continuous depletion and replenishment of water resources result at various stages in a wide range of hydrologic objects which are subject to monitoring, modelling and reporting in hydrology and related sciences.
 This standard applies to data and data products representing the Hydrology phenomenon in its complexity of waters above and below the land surfaces of the Earth, their occurrence, circulation and distribution, both in time and space, their biological, chemical and physical properties, their reaction with their environment, including their relation to living beings.
 [3]